greiginsydney/captureKNX/docs/FAQ.md

 We've gone with external storage that's designed to survive the read/write onslaught, and as a bonus the Pi is a LOT faster.

-As the captureKNX isn't perhaps as 'mission critical' an application as some others, you might choose to build it onto an SD card.
+As captureKNX isn't perhaps as 'mission critical' an application as some others, you might choose to build it onto an SD card.
 None of the installation steps change if you do this.

 [Top](#frequently-asked-questions)